 Flowers, whether formal arrangements or spontaneous bouquets from our own gardens and nature’s bounty, enhance our Sunday services.
 Formal arrangements require a minimum $30 donation and two weeks prior notice.
 Donation slips are on the bulletin board.
 Please use one of these to indicate the preferred date and the message of memory or honor for the order of service.

-The regular potluck schedule on the first Sunday of the month resumes on October 6.
+The regular potluck schedule on the first Sunday of the month resumed on October 6.

 Redecorating is progressing nicely!
-Fresh paint, new artwork, new carpet in the sanctuary welcome us into the new church year.
+Fresh paint, new artwork, new carpet in the sanctuary welcomed us into the new church year.
+Next step – the Looking Glass Art Project!

 Approximately 890 shoppers visited the 2019 yard sale.
 Dispersal of remnants, including a lot of clothing, to local nonprofit charitable organizations is nearly complete.
 More than 70 UUCE congregants, friends, and family put time and effort into the sale.